ericoporto/ags-manual-wiki/Globalfunctions_General.md

 OPT_MULTIPLEINV | Display multiple inv items multiple times (0 or 1)
 OPT_SAVEGAMESCREENSHOTS | Save screenshots into save games (0 or 1)
 OPT_PORTRAITPOSITION | Speech portrait side (0=left, 1=right, 2=alternate, 3=xpos)
+OPT_RUNGAMEINDLGOPTS | Run game loops while dialog options are displayed  (0 or 1)
+OPT_WALKSPEEDABSOLUTE | Whether character and object moving speeds depend on relative walkable mask's resolution (0=scale with mask resolution, 1=always in room resolution).
+OPT_SCALECHAROFFSETS | Character's offset properties (such as [`Character.z`]()) are scaled with the character's Scaling (0 or 1).

-The game settings which are not listed here either have a separate command to change them (such as Speech.Style), or simply cannot be changed at run-time.
+The game settings which are not listed here either are read-only, deprecated and have a separate command to change them (such as Speech.Style), or unusable in the contemporary engine.

+For the list of read-only options see [`GetGameOption`](Globalfunctions_General#getgameoption).

 This command returns the old value of the setting.